tejashvi-kumawat/DoEP-NSS-IITD-frontend/frontend/README.md

 # NSS IITD Webapp: Style and Development Guide

 This guide outlines the development and styling standards for the "Digitalisation of Educational Projects in NSS IITD" webapp.
 It ensures a consistent, modern, and accessible UI with a greenish-tinted theme, reflecting NSS IIT Delhi's educational mission.
-The frontend uses  **React** ,  **Vite** ,  **JSX + SWC** , and **CSS modules** for styling, with an **Express.js** backend.
+The frontend uses **React**, **Vite**, **JSX + SWC**, and **Tailwind CSS** for utility-first styling, with an **Express.js** backend.
 All team members must follow these guidelines to maintain consistency.

 ## Table of Contents